 Sometimes called Winword, MS Word, or Word, Microsoft Word is a word processor published by Microsoft.
-It is one of the office productivity applications included in Microsoft Office.
+It is one of the office productivity applications included in the Microsoft Office suite.
 Originally developed by Charles Simonyi and Richard Brodie, it was first released in 1983.

 What is Microsoft Word used for?

-Microsoft Word allows you to create professional-quality documents, reports, letters, and résumés.
+Microsoft Word lets you create professional-quality documents, reports, letters, and résumés.
 Unlike a plain text editor, Microsoft Word has features including spell check, grammar check, text and font formatting, HTML support, image support, advanced page layout, and more.

 What does the Microsoft Word editor look like?

 Below is an overview of a Microsoft Word 2010 document.

 See our Ribbon page for further information on the Ribbon.
 For an overview of the tools on the Ribbon, see: Overview of the Microsoft Office Ribbon.

 Where do you find or start Microsoft Word?